no5ix/no5ix.github.io/source/_posts/life_eng_set.md

 - Probably not.
 After all he is our teacher.
 We should try to find something nice to say.
 If you can't say something nice you shouldn't say anything at all.
 - I absolutely agree.
 It's getting dark.
 We should finish our homework now.
 - All right.
 I want to take a shower  first.
 I'm exhausted!

+# Falling into love

+- I saw Lily for the first time and felt like I had been struck by lightning.
+She is the girl of my dreams.
+I have a date with her on Friday. but I really can't decide what to do.
+Any other ideas?
+- What about taking her for a dinner or a movie?
+- Not bad.
+Any other ideas?
+- Well, there's a play on campus this weekend.
+- Good idea.
+That way she'll think that I have culture.
+Do you have any other suggestions?
+- What's the matter with these ideas?
+- They are good, but I still need a few more.
+- What about going on a picnic?
+- Cool, but what if the weather isn't ideal?
+- You could take her to the art museum or a cafe.
+Certainly I must have come up with something you can use.
+How do you like the ideas i've given you?
+- They're all good.